 The IP Trade Policy Committee has the responsibility of examining and providing the Canadian government with feedback on IP provisions of prospective international trade agreements and subsequent legislation.
 This includes amendments and re-negotiation of existing trade agreements, and feedback on Canadian internal trade agreements.

 Litigation Committee

-This Committee examines the law, practice and procedure respecting intellectual property litigation.
-The Committee also provides case summaries for the IPIC blog, UnscrIPted.
+This committee examines the law, practice and procedure respecting intellectual property litigation.
+The Committee also provides case summaries for IPIC's UnscrIPted blog

 Patent Committee